article · Certification difficulty & pass rates

 A readiness plan that beats pass-rate guessing

 Use a readiness plan tied to the official domain map and ethical security work.
 Step 1: use the five domain weights to allocate study time.
 Step 2: build only legal, controlled labs where authorization and scope are explicit.
 Step 3: practice the full loop: scope, recon, vulnerability discovery, evidence capture, impact explanation, remediation, and reporting.
 Step 4: create artifacts for each domain: an engagement plan, a recon note, a vulnerability analysis writeup, an attack-path explanation that stays inside a lab, and a post-exploitation risk summary with remediation.
 Step 5: use AI to generate scenarios and critique your report, but verify every command, finding, and recommendation.
-Step 6: compare your artifacts against security-operations, network-security, and network-administration employer language before scheduling.
+Step 6: compare your artifacts against security-operations, network-security, and network-administration hiring language before scheduling.

 That sequence gives you more control than a pass-rate percentage.
 It turns PenTest+ into a readiness decision instead of a bet on an unsupported number.